To many, “growth hacking” is a relatively recent and mostly unknown term.

-Colibri.IO.
+- Colibri.IO.
 This is a great option for finding out where your active customer base is engaged online, so you can smoothly add yourself into the mix and start engaging with them directly.
 As an added bonus, the site also integrates with Google Analytics.

-Nimble.
+- Nimble.
 Nimble works by helping you aggregate your contact and email lists, along with any other activities or follow-ups you may have, so that you can more easily manage all of your social networks from one site.
-It also lets you know when people mention you in a post, so you can easily engage in the conversation as soon you’re notified.
+It also lets you know when people mention you in a post, so you can easily engage in the conversation as soon as you’re notified.

-Pay with a Tweet.
+- Pay with a Tweet.
 Everyone still loves to tweet to their heart’s content, so why not incentivize your customers to spread the word about your product by offering them access once they’ve posted about you on Twitter?
 You can also post to other social media sites as well, including Facebook, LinkedIn, and Google+.

-Click to Tweet.
+- Click to Tweet.
 This site works similarly to Pay with a Tweet, with one major difference: You write the messages you want shared yourself.
-From there it’s a simple matter of generating a custom link, and sharing it with your followers.
+From there it’s a simple matter of generating a custom link and sharing it with your followers.